Constitution of Nepal Seattle Society

 The presence in person of two thirds of the number of general members or Executive members or Board Directors shall constitute of a quorum of the transaction of business at any meeting.

-Each member shall have one vote.
-A two-thirds majority vote of the present shall be necessary for exercising the powers of the General Assembly or the Board of Directors or the Executive Committee.
+Each individual member shall have one vote.
+Family member is eligible to cast two votes, one for each spouse, provided both spouses are present at the General Assembly.
+A two-thirds majority vote of the present shall be necessary for exercising the powers of the General Assembly or Board of Executives.

 All interested members will have access to the Executive Committee meeting or the Board meeting.
 However such members shall be quite listeners and shall not be allowed to vote or influence the decisions of the Committee or the Board.

 Article XI – GENERAL ELECTION:

 General Election will be held once in 2 years.
 Any officer or executive members may be re-elected for the same position for maximum of 2 terms.

 In case General Election is not held within 2 years, a special General Assembly will be called within 30 days to resolve any issue(s) blocking the General Election.
 The special General Assembly will also decide whether to extend the term of the current Executive Committee and Board of Directors term until the next Executive Committee is in place or until the creation and handover to an ad-hoc committee has been completed.